-Women from all over the country visit Dr. Robert Cohen for breast lift surgery at his Beverly Hills/West Hollywood office.
+Women from all over the country visit Dr. Robert Cohen for a breast lift in Beverly Hills.
 This procedure is performed in order to restore an aesthetic, youthful shape to sagging breasts.

 Why have a breast lift procedure?